abi-oluwade/ansible-basics/readme.md

 ````

 ## Inventory
+By default, Ansible represents what machines it manages using a very simple INI file that puts all of your managed machines in groups of your own choosing.

+To add new machines, there is no additional SSL signing server involved, so there's never any hassle deciding why a particular machine didn’t get linked up due to obscure NTP or DNS issues.

 So this is where we maintain the structure of our network environment.
 Here for example we have two nodes.
 ````
 [webservers]